Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/authorization.md

 # ConsumerAuthorization

-This Core system manages and to authorizes connections between various systems using authorization rules within an Eclipse Arrowhead Local Cloud (LC).
+This Core system manages and authorizes connections between various systems using authorization rules within an Eclipse Arrowhead Local Cloud (LC).
-It also provides various token generation functionalities that adds an extra layer of security.
+It also provides various token generation functionalities that add an extra layer of security.

 Learn more: <br />
 :material-file-document: [Abstract System Description (SysD)](../assets/sysd/5_0_0/authorization_sysd.pdf)